 However, Nest have produced a free Alexa skill called Nest Camera.
 This is very badly rated (at 2.5/5 stars) – with over 50% of reviewers giving it 1/5 and saying it barely works for them – but it might work better for you?

 This skill can be enabled on any Amazon product which has a video display.
-In other words, a simple Echo or Echo Dot will not support your Nest Hello.
+In other words, a simple Echo or Echo Dot will not support your Google Nest Doorbell.

 The Echo Show, Echo Spot and the range of fire TVs (including fire sticks) will support the Nest Camera skill and so your Nest Hello.
 At least, it will if you belong in the 40% of people who have given the skill a positive rating!